Diary of a Wimpy Kid: Dog Days (novel): Plot

 After this incident, Greg is afraid that his dad will sell him to an orphanage, and he calls the police with his Ladybug phone.
 After a long talk with the police, Frank gives the cops tickets to a baseball game to repay them for their trouble, and it turns out that Frank was giving Sweetie to Grandma.
 Susan is disappointed because she bought the tickets so Frank and Greg could spend time together.
 After hearing about a video game competition, Greg and Rowley decide to camp in front of the game hut, thinking that's where the competition will be.
 However, Rowley accidentally injures Greg's hand, forcing Greg to quit the competition.
 At the end of the summer, Greg regrets not staying at home and playing video games throughout the summer.
-His mother views this as the Best Summer Ever, while Greg views it as a horrible summer.
+He reflects on how he does not speak to Rowley after the video game competition, similar to how his father hasn't spoken to him after almost being arrested, but soon realizes that things will be alright after reading the new version of the comic, Lil' Cutie after the original writer retired and passed it on to his son.
+Susan puts the photos of the summer to her scrapbook and titles it as the "Best Summer Ever."
+However, Greg views it as a horrible summer when he sees the scrapbook but knew that "the person who takes the pictures is the one who gets to tell the story."